Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 <tabs>
 <tab label="Monkeypatching">

 First you need to have access to the Javascript console.
-For that open Developer Tools (Click in topbar *View > Toggle Developer Tools*) and then type in the following (without the '>'):
+For that open Developer Tools (Click in top-bar *View>Toggle Developer Tools*) and then type in the following (without the '>'):

 ```
 > window.getEnvironment = function() { return 'development' }